Mrflops/DigitalSteering/README.md

 ### Exit the Application
 To exit the application, press the 'q' key while the application window is active.

 Make sure your system has a webcam or an external camera connected.
 The script uses the default camera (index 0).
-If you have multiple cameras or a different camera index, you may need to modify the code by changing the number from (0) (Line 61)
+If you have multiple cameras or a different camera index, you may need to modify the code by changing the number from (0)

 Feel free to ask if you have any questions or encounter any issues!